-Jump back into the shoes of private investigator and novelist Gabriel Knight and his sidekick Grace Nakimura as they investigate the killing of a little girl by a supposed werewolf.
-The game is a point and click adventure and was published by Sierra.
-The Beast Within uses full motion video throughout the game, as a result the game was released on 6 CDs each of which contained a different chapter in the story.
-Unlike many other full motion video games however, the game's interface is a typical point and click affair which mostly resembles earlier Sierra and Lucasarts titles.
+The Beast Within: A Gabriel Knight Mystery is a point-and-click adventure game and the sequel to Gabriel Knight: Sins of the Fathers.
+The Beast Within was again developed and published by Sierra, and written and designed by Gabriel Knight creator Jane Jensen.
+The game uses full-motion video (FMV) throughout the game; as a result, the game was released on six CDs, each of which contained a different chapter in the story.
+Unlike many other FMV games, however, the game's interface is a typical point-and-click affair, resembling earlier Sierra and LucasArts titles.
 Characters are represented by animated sprites with which the player character can interact, resulting in video sequences.

 Each chapter alternates between the player controlling Gabriel Knight as he investigates the killing and the disappearance of two zoo wolves near Munich, and Grace Nakimura as she researches past werewolf sightings.
 The story is eventually tied to the mysterious death of King Ludwig II of Bavaria and his encounter with a man known as the Black Wolf.
 In the climax, Gabriel himself is turned into a wolf through a secret tied to a lost Richard Wagner opera discovered by Grace.
 The final showdown features wolf-Gabriel traversing a maze-like subbasement of an opera house with the Black Wolf in pursuit.
 The player is tasked with leading the Black Wolf through the maze to the boiler room where Gabriel lunges forth knocking the Black Wolf into the furnace.

 The Gabriel Knight series is known for weaving historical figures, real-world locations and landmarks into its plots.
 The Beast Within features several German landmarks, perhaps the most famous being the castle Neuschwanstein, built by King Ludwig II in the 19th Century.